dnstock/amazon-exact-price-filter-extension/README.md

 ## Overview

-Use the classic interface (not the slider) to set exact minimum and maximum prices on Amazon.com results.
+This extension allows users to type in exact minimum and maximum prices for product search results while shopping on Amazon.com.

-This extension is intended for users who dislike the price slider control and prefer to use the classic text input interface to set precise **minimum** and **maximum** prices for product search results while shopping on Amazon.com.
+It is intended for anyone who dislikes the newer price slider control and prefers to use the classic text input interface to set a precise range for product prices.

 ![Extension Preview](screenshots/extension_preview_1280x800.png)
 ![Interface Preview](screenshots/interface_preview.png)